Advances on the Packing Coloring Conjectures of Subcubic Graphs: Non-Regular Subcubic Graphs

-\begin{theorem} Every non-regular subcubic graph is $(1,1,2,2)$-packing colorable. \end{theorem} \begin{proof} Suppose to the contrary that the statement is false and let $G$ be a counter-example with minimum order.
+In this section, we deal with non-regular subcubic graphs. \begin{theorem} Every connected non-regular subcubic graph is $(1,1,2,2)$-packing colorable. \end{theorem} \begin{proof} Suppose to the contrary that the statement is false and let $G$ be a counter-example with minimum order.
 We claim $\delta(G)=2$.
 In fact, otherwise, let $u\in G$ be a vertex of minimum degree and let $G'=G-u$.
 By the minimality of $G$, the graph $G'$ is $(1,1,2,2)$-packing colorable.
 Let $1_a$, $1_b$, $2_a$, $2_b$ be the colors used to color $G'$.
-Either $1_a$ or $1_b$ is not the color of the possible neighbor of $u$.
+Either $1_a$ or $1_b$ is not the color of the neighbor of $u$.
 By giving this color to $u$, we obtain a $(1,1,2,2)$-packing coloring of $G$, a contradiction.\\ For any vertex $x\in V(G)$, we define the following weight:

 The defined weight satisfies the following properties:\begin{itemize} \item[(P1)] If $x,y\in V(G)$ are adjacent vertices, then $|w(x)-w(y)|\leq 1$. \item[(P2)] If $x\in V(G)$ is such that $d_G(x)=3$, then $w(x)=1+\min \{w(y): y\in N_G(x)\}$. \end{itemize} For any subgraph $K$ of $G$, we define its weight as follows: